 GORILLA PHOTOGRAPHY HOLIDAYS

-How long will I be with the gorillas for?
+How long will I be with the gorillas?

 Do I need to be fit?